peternielsen112/puzzles/README.md

 > c) Gives the time it took to print every number up to the user's number.

+The code for this program should be placed in the file number-counter.py.

+###### 3: Write a third Python program that:

+> a) Chooses a random number between 1 and 100

+> b) While the player or user has not guessed the number (use `input`) print if their latest guess is higher or lower

+> c) Counts the number of guesses the player takes

+> d) And finally, tells the user they were right (when they guess the right number), tells them the number, and the number of tries they needed.

-The code for this program should be placed in the file number-counter.py
+The code for this program should be placed in the file guessing-game.py.

 ### Conclusion

 In these puzzles, you learned basic logic of `if`, `else`, and `while`.
-You also learned about modules, and more specifically, the `time` module and how to use it, if at least minimally.
-You learned about `f` strings and you built two programs that created specific functions.
+You also learned about modules, and more specifically, the `time` and `random` modules and how to use them, if at least minimally.
+You learned about `f` strings and you built three programs that created specific functions.
 After break, we'll do more in Python and work through how to create more complex programs.